ThinkDataEd/curriculum/docs/unit2/lab2c.md

     – As we increase the number of draws, the *range* of proportions should shrink.

-    *When using simulations to estimate probabilities, using a large number of repeats is better because the estimates have less variability and so we can be confident we're closer to the actual value.*
+    *When using repeated sampling to estimate probabilities, using a large number of repeats is better because the estimates have less variability and so we can be confident we're closer to the actual value.*

 ###**Non-random Randomness**
-* We've seen that random simulations can produce many different outcomes.
+* We've seen that random sampling can produce many different outcomes.

     – Some estimated probabilities in your class were smaller/larger relative to others.